shreyashHake/Flipkart-Clone/README.md

 # Flipkart-Clone
-> This project is clone of E-commerce platform FlipKart's🛒 frontend <br>
+> This project is clone of E-commerce platform FlipKart's🛒 Home Page <br>
 <hr>

 ### Languages and Tools: